CircuitSetup/Time-Circuits-Display/README.md

 [Displays can be purchased here.](https://circuitsetup.us/index.php/product/time-circuits-display-assembled-pcb-with-i2c-interface-red-green-or-yellow/)

-The pins used on the ESP32 by default:
+In the software and on the control board (which will be released shortly), the pins used on the ESP32 by default are as follows:
 - I2C:
   - SCL - 22
   - SDA - 21